nuricanozturk01/HM-Clone/README.md

-# E-Commerce Fashion Website Project (Midterm Project)
+# E-Commerce Fashion Website Project (Midterm Project) - Basic Clone

 This project aims to create a slimmed-down e-commerce fashion website similar to HM.com.
 It will be developed using Flask framework and hosted on a cloud provider.